1. State the focus of the workshop and its relevance to the science teacher education.

-In-service teachers, teacher educators, and curriculum developers might be interested in our presentation.
-We will be providing two tools to use when designing and implementing NGSS-aligned lessons.
-This can help teachers envision a method for planning units and a method for executing lessons, as well as delineate the difference between the two.
-This can help curriculum developers effectively design units of instruction.
-This can provide teacher educators with one way in which to approach PD support around unit development and execution with their participants.
+In-service teachers, teacher educators, and curriculum developers would be interested in our presentation.
+We will be providing a framework for how PBE can be used to support NGSS and NGSS can be an avenue through which PBE can be accessed.
+This can help teachers envision a method of engaging students in meaningful, real-world scenarios to gain a deeper understanding of where they live and community resources.
+This can also help curriculum development specialists design more applicable, engaging units for students.
+It can provide teacher educators with one way in which to approach effective teaching practices with their participants.

 3. Describe the expertise/experience of the workshop presenters to present in the topic area.

 Dr. Ana Houseal is the Outreach Science Educator and an Associate Professor in the Science and Mathematics Teaching Center at the University of Wyoming.
-As a former teacher, she has experience design, executing, and evaluating middle-level science units and knows the challenges that come with classroom teaching and shifts in teaching expectations.
-As part of her PhD research, she worked with the National Park Service in Yellowstone to design and implement a curriculum.
-Ana has also spent the last seven years facilitating K-12 science PD around the state of Wyoming, specifically with regard to the development, implementation, and dissemination of NGSS-aligned curricular materials and pedagogical strategies.
+As a former teacher, she has experience designing, executing, and evaluating middle-level science units and knows the challenges that come with classroom teaching and shifts in teaching expectations.
+As part of her Ph.D. research, she worked with the National Park Service in Yellowstone to design and implement a place-based science curriculum.
+She also has collaborated with Teton Science Schools, a place-based education program in southwestern Wyoming, on research projects related to natural science education and PBE.

 4. List the learning objectives of the workshop and how you will assess whether participants met those objectives.

-i.
-Assess: Participants will complete an electronic exit ticket at the end of the workshop asking them to describe the differences between the two, and questions they have.
+• Assess: Participants will complete an exit ticket at the end of the workshop asking them to describe connections they have made between the two

 5. Provide a description of the workshop activities/ instructional strategies you will be using to meet the objectives.